IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/04-conditionals.md

 end
 ```
 {: .source}
-and at the end let's add a statement if the dataset is ok.
+and at the end let's add a statement if the dataset is OK:
 ```matlab
 data = readdlm("./data/inflammation-01.csv", ',');